 A lawyer and retired local government Chief Executive, Andrew Sparke has reinvented himself as a writer and Indie Publisher.
-He owns and manages APS Books, publishing more than 30 other indie writers, poets and photographers as well as his own work.
+He owns and manages APS Books, publishing more than 200 books by over 60 indie writers, poets and photographers as well as his own work.
 “Kindle and Createspace have revolutionised publishing and we’re exploring how far we can use the ease of access to readers Amazon now provides.”

 News and much more information is available at www.andrewsparke.com and he’s currently setting up a new site, bellawychelm.com to explore his fascination with the 1943 Worcestershire body-in-a-tree mystery.

 Two novels Abuse, Cocaine and Soft Furnishings and Copper Trance & Motorways are available and the conclusion of the Lincoln Trilogy, Anger Limerence & Fault Lines is in hand.
 He is also the author of two volumes of poetry, ‘Gutter Verse & The Baboon Concerto‘ and ‘The Mother Lode‘, as well as ‘War Shadows‘, a compilation of three WWII stories including ‘Bella In The Wych-Elm’.

 The Accidental Publisher

 Andy Sparke never set out to be a publisher.
 It started when he wrote a post-retirement novel and – with a certain contempt for the industry – decided not to risk rejection letters or sell it for peanuts.